 I have been working in the software development industry for the best part of 15 years and worked in many different sectors across different industries.
 Through this experience, I have been involved in a variety of different types of teams, giving me a lot of examples of what works well and what doesn’t.

 In this post, I will outline some of the observations that I’ve made and suggest the way forward for other teams.

 Being part of an engineering team, writing software is a somewhat unique position to be in, as it’s a field that’s only existed for the last 20-30 years!
-Even through that time period, massive changes have also changed the landscape significantly.
+Even though that time period, massive changes have also changed the landscape significantly.

 - Computers are much smaller

 - The introduction of the internet (which is faster and a lot more commonplace than when people first started writing code).

 This is one of the key challenges with writing software; It’s such a relatively young discipline built upon shifting sands, so it’s hard to be as rigid with best practices, unlike for example, builders.

 Second of all, the technology being built is also very abstract which causes challenges in its own right.
 A certain amount of cognitive overhead is caused just to be able to represent the program within a programmers’ head.

 For example, if a builder is building a house there are plans and there is a building in front of them, you have bricks, cement and you have something that you can see which is tangible.

 With software, we don’t have this luxury of designing something we can see with our eyes.
 We try to use our imagination to visualise the functionality that a program should have, which is quite a complex undertaking.